Face to Face (The Kinks album): Unreleased songs

 "Mr. Reporter" was recorded in 1969 for Dave Davies' aborted solo album, and was released as a bonus track on the 1998 Castle CD reissue of Face to Face.
 An earlier version featuring Ray Davies on lead vocals was recorded in February 1966 and was apparently intended for this album or an unissued EP.
+(Note: A 4-song EP of new Kinks material tentatively titled Occupations was mooted by Pye Records for issue sometime in 1966, although it never got past initial planning stages.
+Many of the unreleased tracks from this era, some of which were presumably earmarked for the EP, have an occupational theme.)
 The scathing track satirizes the pop press, and was probably shelved to prevent offending music journalists who had been crucial to the Kinks' commercial success.
 This early version was finally officially released in 2014.

 Other unreleased songs from the Face to Face sessions reportedly include "Fallen Idol", about the rise and fall of a pop star, "Everybody Wants to Be a Personality", about celebrities, "Lilacs and Daffodils" (also known as "Sir Jasper"), which is reportedly about a schoolteacher (and is the only Kinks track with vocals by Mick Avory) and "A Girl Who Goes to Discotheques".
 It is unclear whether any of the unreleased tracks will ever be released officially.
 Dave Davies indicated they were never satisfactorily completed for release, and some were later reworked into different songs such as "Yes Man", another song from these sessions, which was an early version of "Plastic Man".
 In a 2012 interview, Ray Davies stated that "Lilacs and Daffodils" was "awful".